Bee Sting Cake

 Springform Pan – Look for a 9 inch springform pan.

-READER SUGGESTION: You can divide the batter in half if you have two springform pans.
-And then bake the top and bottom separately.
+READER SUGGESTION – If you have two springform pans, divide the batter in half and bake the top and bottom separately.

 This is a good option if you don’t want to slice the cake.
 You will have to watch your baking times.
 The first time you do this, check the baking time because it will be shorter.
 I recommend checking on the cakes after 15 minutes and then every 3 to 5 minutes.